 NEMMCO's clause 3.15.11(c) of its Proposed Rule refers to the initial reallocation procedures and deems them to be prepared and published in accordance with the Rules consultation procedures.
 The Commission considers NEMMCO's proposed requirements inadequate and has amended the Proposed Rule to require NEMMCO to develop and publish the first reallocation procedures by 1 January 2008.
-Comment is sought as to whether this date is appropriate.
+In its second round submission NEMMCO states that "the development of the first reallocation procedures under the new Rule by 1 January 2008 is achievable" 16.
 The Commission has accepted that the reallocation procedures will be developed or amended in accordance with the Rules consultation procedures.
+This precludes the Commission requiring NEMMCO to include Futures in the reallocation procedures by March 2007 as requested by APG.
+17

 The Commission is mindful of those market participants with existing reallocations.
-For this reason it has decided to include savings and transitional provisions in the draft Rule at clause 11.7 to allow those market participants with existing reallocations the option of leaving those reallocations under the current arrangements, in the event the existing reallocations types are not included in the new procedures.
-This will ensure that no participant is disadvantaged by the draft Rule, as a result of the establishment of new reallocation procedures.
+For this reason it has decided to include savings and transitional provisions in the Rule at clause 11.9 to allow those market participants with existing reallocations the option of leaving those reallocations under the current arrangements, in the event the existing reallocations types are not included in the new procedures.
+This will ensure that no participant is disadvantaged by the Rule, as a result of the establishment of new reallocation procedures.

-As well as providing for transitional arrangements for market participants engaged in reallocations at the time the Rule is made, the Commission has also considered any reallocation arrangements implemented after the draft Rule comes into effect but before reallocation procedures have been developed.
-In this case, the Commission has decided that the draft Rule will allow the reallocation to occur under the old Rules.
-However, following the development of the reallocation procedures, any new reallocation arrangements by any participant must be under the provisions of the draft Rule.
-The draft Rule also provides for any reallocation in place before the reallocation procedures have been developed to be transferred to the new Rules, subject to the consent of both parties to the reallocation.
+As well as providing for transitional arrangements for market participants engaged in reallocations at the time the Rule is made, the Commission has also considered any reallocation arrangements implemented after the Rule comes into effect but before reallocation procedures have been developed.
+In this case, the Commission has decided that the Rule will allow the reallocation to occur under the old Rules.
+However, following the development of the reallocation procedures, any new reallocation arrangements by any participant must be under the provisions of the new Rule.
+The Rule also provides for any reallocation in place before the reallocation procedures have been developed to be transferred to the new Rules, subject to the consent of both parties to the reallocation.